-Your 5 day Orkney tour takes in the best Scotland has to offer.
+Your 5 day Orkney small group tour takes in the best Scotland has to offer.
 Experience the Orkney Islands, spend overnight in Ullapool, part of the North Coast 500, and see wildlife, lochs, castles and more on your 5 day tour.

 Starting from Glasgow, our 5 Day Orkney and the Northern Highlands tour heads north to the village of Luss on the shores of Loch Lomond.
 After some time here admiring the beauty of the loch we travel on to Tyndrum at the south edge of Rannoch Moor for some lunch before heading to Glencoe, site of one of the most notorious mass murders in Scottish history.
 Enjoy a short walk and take in the atmosphere of the dramatic valley.
 Afterwards we move on to Fort Augustus where you will have the option to take a cruise* on the loch.
 After your cruise we will pause for photos of the loch-side ruins of Urquhart Castle before travelling to Inverness where day 1 of the tour ends.